omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Facets work within the categories you have created.
 You can have one or more facets for each category.
 These are the selections that site visitors will use to narrow down the list of items.

-You can create facets from the following options: Value; Resource class; Resource Template; Item Set; Full text.
+You can create facets from the following options: Value; Resource class; Resource template; Item set; Full-text.

 ![Facet Type dropdown menu showing options](../modules/modulesfiles/FacetedBrowse-SelectFacetType.png)